 Los Angeles, California

 When a student enrolls into University of California, Los Angeles, “They become an active part of the diverse Los Angeles community.”
 And one of the primary ways that these students affect that community is by taking part in the college’s charitable efforts.
 For instance, the college runs The Mobile Clinic Project, which, since 2001, has improved the health outcomes and quality of life for homeless people and vulnerable communities in LA through providing and connecting them with healthcare services.
 It also runs BruinCorps which, since 1997, provides education opportunities to under-resourced communities in LA.
-Her Campus also notes that University of Los Angeles, California students are encouraged to participate in charitable efforts though Volunteer Day, which is America’s “largest community participation event for new students.”
+Her Campus also notes that University of Los Angeles, California students are encouraged to participate in charitable efforts through Volunteer Day, which is America’s “largest community participation event for new students.”

 18. Hunter College